endergreen12/pjsekai-frida-scripts/README.md

 # Notes
 I have not tested these scripts in the English version, but they will probably work

-## Camera post-processing, etc.
+There are some options in lib/mv-utils.ts:

+- removeOnlyMainCamTrack

   For the fixed and character cameras, all tracks except SubCamera and Fadeout track in the Camera Timeline are deleted to remove the MainCamera animation and blurs

   Therefore, there is no post-processing or fade at the end of the music video

-If you want to keep them, set removeOnlyMainCamTrack to true in lib/mv-utils.ts
+  If you want to keep them, set this option to true

   However, since the blur will no longer be removed, the view may occasionally become blurry and difficult to see

   Both have their drawbacks

+- disableCharVisibilitySwitching

+   This option disables character hiding